GSO-soslab/sosl_auv_manual/vehicle_operation/2_operation.md

 # make it serve time even if it is not synced (as it can't reach out)
 local stratum 10

-## Used for NTP time sync for other system (e.g. DVL, Topside, Other system)
+## Used for NTP time sync for other system (e.g. DVL, Topside, Pi...)
 allow 192.168.2.0/24
+local stratum 8

-## Used for time sync Jetson from Arduino using gps NMEA string and PPS
+## Used for time sync from gpsd daemon (NMEA string)
 makestep 1.0 3
 maxupdateskew 100.0
 refclock SHM 0 poll 2 refid GPS precision 1e-1 offset 0.128 trust